panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Allison Mankin, as IRTF Chair, officially chartered the Path Aware Networking Research Group in July, 2018.

 This document contains the analysis performed by that research group ({{LessonsLearned}}), based on that catalog ({{Contributions}}).

+This document represents the consensus of the Path Aware Networking Research Group.

 ## Purpose of This Document